nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 A build is a collection of components that are used to create a PC.
 A build can be saved and loaded from the storage.
 The user can also export the build to a text file via the export functionality.

-In our application build is a class object which contains a 2D linked hash map of components.
-LinkedHashMap2D is a class representing a 2D linked hash map data structure.
+In our application `Build` is a class object which contains a 2D linked hash map of components. `LinkedHashMap2D` is a class representing a 2D linked hash map data structure.
 The keys of the outer map are the component types and the keys of the inner are the component names.
 The values of the inner map are the components themselves.